LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 passed with the `callback_finished` parameter.
 On error it calls `callback_error`.

 ### What are the benefits of the UNICORN Binance Trailing Stop Loss?
-- Using websockets for push notifications about price updates and order updates. (fast and low used weight)
+- Using websockets for push notifications about price updates and order updates.
+(Fast and low used API weight!)
 - Supported exchanges:

 | Exchange | Exchange string |